dengithub-dev/php-login-task/README.md

 # php_login_task
-#The task is to create a project - a login function using PHP and mysql.
+#The task is to create a login function using PHP and mysql.
 The task will also implement the use of data encryption.